Musings on AEJMC 2010

 “Dell first heard about Twitter at SXSW a few years back and got excited about the listening aspect of Twitter.”

-All of this made me think about The Cluetrain Manifesto, a wonderful book I’ve been rereading this month in preparation for two independent study efforts I’m doing with grad students this semester.
+All of this made me think about , a wonderful book I’ve been rereading this month in preparation for two independent study efforts I’m doing with grad students this semester.
 Cluetrain celebrated its 10th anniversary last year but remains as fresh and relevant now as it was in the late ’90s.
 The book is packed with ideas, but what sticks out to me is this: As media move toward more interactive and socially connected operations, businesses that survive and thrive in this new world will be ones that use social media to reconnect with their customers at a human level.
 Read more

 Microblogging toward productivity (Or: Why I play on Twitter a lot)